Seeing, Hearing, and Building Familiarity

 - Phone communications – A greeting like “Good afternoon, this is Sandy, how can I help you?” makes a warm impression.
 And no matter how busy you are, emphasize the personal with responses like, “Oh yes, Mrs. Meyer, thank you for calling,” instead of the sterile, off-putting “Hold, please.”

 - In conversation — Don’t be “All business, all the time.”
 Ask questions, and remember details.
 “How’s your grandson Jeffrey, Mrs. Meyer?
 Didn’t he have a birthday recently?”
-This shows the donor you’re paying attention; that you care about them, and not just their money.
+This is personalization it its best.
+It shows the donor you’re paying attention; that you care about them, and not just their money.

 - E-mail and letters – Your organization’s communications enable you to spotlight different members of your team.
 For instance: “Dear Mrs. Meyer, My name is Richard Jones, and I am going to make sure we all stay on the same page during the process of finalizing your gift language.”
 Remember, the team members themselves don’t actually have to write these – you can ghostwrite them – but everyone should know what he or she is supposed to have said!

 - Birthdays and Holidays — Send donors a card with a personal note — they’ll appreciate it more than you know.

 Just remember: Personalization is the key to planned giving.
 Because impersonal is the opposite of outreach.
 And outreach makes gifts happen.